Affected programs & services

 Construction inspections & building permits

-In addition, the Zoning & Permits Branch, located at 31-30 Fort St., will not be accepting walk-in customers.
-Office staff members are not available for in-person customer service support.
+The Zoning & Permits Branch, located at 31-30 Fort St., is not accepting walk-in customers.

-Residential and commercial applications will continue to be processed; however, applications need to be submitted digitally through the process outlined below in order to be processed in a timely manner.
+Residential and commercial applications must be submitted digitally through the process outlined below to ensure efficient processing.

 - Please review the Digital Submission Requirements to ensure all requirements are met when submitting a digital permit application.

-- Once permit materials are accepted and uploaded into the permit system, you can manage your permits and applications by registering for a Permits Online account at: winnipeg.ca/permitsonline.
-With a Permits Online account, you can track the status of an application, submit documents, and make payments.
+- Once permit materials are accepted and uploaded into the permit system, you can manage your permits and applications through Permits Online, where you can track the status of an application, submit documents, and make payments.

 All building permit application forms can be found online.

-For those who cannot complete applications with through digital process, completed permit applications can be dropped off at the customer service window at 31-30 Fort St. where it will be collected and processed by our Permit Technicians.
+For those who cannot complete applications through the digital process, completed permit applications can be dropped off at the customer service window at 31-30 Fort St.

-Customers can submit credit card payment information online with an account on winnipeg.ca/permitsonline or they can submit payment over the phone by calling 204-986-5140 and following the prompts.
+Customers can submit credit card paymen ts through Permits Online or over the phone by calling 204-986-5140 and following the prompts.

 If customers have questions about the application process, they can call the Permits Direct Line at 204-986-5140 and follow the prompts to connect with the appropriate person.